codeIntrovert/codeIntrovert/README.md

 <!-- Quote Of the day -->

-"He who is untrue to his own cause cannot command the respect of others." - Albert Einstein
+"I know of only one duty, and that is to love." - George Bernard Shaw

 <!-- Powered By zenquotes.io -->
 ```